 The OPEB Plan is divided into four membership types.
-Political subdivision employees, teachers and State employees belong to Group I. Police officers and firefighters belong to Group II.
+The four membership types are Group II Police Officer and Firefighters, Group I Teachers, Group I Political Subdivision Employees, and Group I State Employees.
 The OPEB plan is closed to new entrants.